-This specifies the configuration for the underlying Modeshape repository.
+This specifies the configuration for the underlying Modeshape repository and is required to be set.
 See other available options for this value within the source tree.
-The default file is located within the WAR file under WEB-INF/classes/config.
+Example repository.json configurations are located within the WAR file within sub-directories under WEB-INF/classes/config.
+Note: this configuration file must be readable by the servlet container process.